vsbuffalo/vincebuffalo-website/_posts/2012-11-14-learn-visualization.md

 ![Parallel sets visualization of Titanic survivors](/images/parallel-sets-titanic.png)

-Immediately parallel sets shows us the large numbers that perished in the Titanic's sinking.
+Immediately, parallel sets shows us the large numbers that perished in the Titanic's sinking.
 Width reveals not only the breakdown or survivors/non-survivors, but also the composition of the ship's passengers prior to hitting the iceberg.
 This additional data could